Kestito/ai-companion/project-docs/Action.md

 This document outlines 10 incremental actions to implement the Evelina AI healthcare-focused system while preserving existing functionality.
 The actions prioritize user management, conversation interfaces in messaging platforms, and professional UI development first, followed by proactive features and voice capabilities.

-RULE - For frotend use https://m3.material.io/develop/web
+RULE - For frotend use https://m3.material.io/develop/web .
+Use MUI components https://mui.com/material-ui/all-components/

 Respect exiting stukture and do NO DELETE FUNCTIONALITY